Archaeology and Anthropology

 - enthusiasm and interest in the combined disciplines

 - commitment to the requirements of the course.

-For more detail on the selection criteria for this course, please see the Archaeology website.
+Visit the Archaeology website for more detail on the selection criteria for this course.

 We don't want anyone who has the academic ability to get a place to study here to be held back by their financial circumstances.
 To meet that aim, Oxford offers one of the most generous financial support packages available for UK students and this may be supplemented by support from your college.